 Store your wine horizontally.
 This keeps the cork stoppers moist, which is vital for long term storage.
 When a cork dries out, it can allow air to enter the bottle and prematurely age your wine.
 Wine bottles that use screw top closures are an exception – they can be stored upright, though storing them in a wine rack may improve storage efficiency.

-For the best results, you’re better off storing your wine in a wine refrigerator.
+For the best results, you’re better off storing your wine in a wine cooler.
 Refrigerators usually keep food at around 37 degrees Fahrenheit – that’s great for keeping food fresh, but storing wine in the fridge for long periods can degrade its quality.
 In contrast, wine fridges and coolers can be set to ideal temperatures for wine storage.
 Wine fridges can also offer options like dual temperature controlled zones, which allows you to store different wine varieties for a short amount of time in the same appliance.

 Do wine storage temperatures vary based on variety?